-Differences can, if necessary, be reconciled through data calibration in which the offline data is adjusted to be directly comparable with the online data.
+If needed, differences can be reconciled through data calibration in which the offline data is adjusted to be directly comparable with the online data.
 Data calibration is applied in situations where the online trend data needs to be viewed side by side with historical trend data.

-Different metrics react to a transition to online with different intensity meaning that some trends will likely change more than others with a move to online.
+Different metrics react to a transition to online with different.
+This means that meaning that some trends will likely change more than others with a move to online.
 The calculations required are performed measure by measure because the same calibration factor cannot be applied to all.

-Figure 5 Online vs. Mail Parallel Test Results

-Source: ^4Parallel testing in US, 2000
+Source: Ipsos parallel testing in US, 2000

 Figure 6 Brand awareness

-Source: 5Research-on-research in India, 2019 IS THERE A WAY OF MINIMISING THE DIFFERENCES?
+IS THERE A WAY OF MINIMISING THE DIFFERENCES?

 Steps can be taken to minimise the results differences that moving to online will likely bring, though it is important to recognise that it is impossible for all measures to match perfectly or to show high correlations between the offline and online results.

-MATCHING SURVEY PRESENTATION Keep survey parameters consistent wherever it is practical to do so.
-Retain the same questions within the survey in the same order, though it is likely that some modifications will be required to fit an online approach.
+MATCHING SURVEY PRESENTATION

+Keep survey parameters consistent wherever it is practical to do so.
+The survey questions should be kept in the same order, though it is likely that some modifications will be required to fit an online approach.
 Minimise differences coming from survey presentation changes by rotating or randomising the order in which survey answer options are presented to mitigate potential primacy and recency effects.

-MATCHING SURVEY POPULATIONS For programs where the same survey audience can be reached offline and online, match sample structures on key demographic characteristics (such as gender, age, region, socio-economic status).
+MATCHING SURVEY POPULATIONS

+For programs where the same survey audience can be reached offline and online, match sample structures on key demographic characteristics such as gender, age, region, socio-economic status.
 Even where sample structures can be matched however, there can still be differences in the profiles of non-quota demographics offline and online.
-In our recent parallel testing in APAC region, we included broad controls for socio-economic groupings, but nevertheless, people reached online skewed towards the top end of the socio-economic classifications.
-In India, for example, the proportions of NCCS A / NCCS B were controlled by sample quota, but within these broad classifications there was a skew in online within NCCS A towards A1, the most affluent part of the NCCS A groupings6.
+In our recent parallel testing in the APAC region, we included broad controls for socio-economic groupings, but nevertheless, people reached online skewed towards the top end of the socio-economic classifications.
+In India, for example, the proportions of NCCS A and NCCS B were controlled by sample quota, but within these broad classifications there was a skew in online within NCCS A towards A1, the most affluent part of the NCCS A groupings.

-Source: 6Research-on-research in India, 2019 Chi-squared automatic interaction detector (CHAID) analysis can be used to review the heterogeneity of key metrics results amongst each demographic subset to identify those parts of the sample that are most influencing results differences.
+Chi-squared automatic interaction detector (CHAID) analysis can be used to review the heterogeneity of key metrics results amongst each demographic subset to identify those parts of the sample that are most influencing results differences.
 This analysis is used to inform sample structure decisions towards minimising differences amongst key metric data trends when transitioning research programs.

 Essentially, datasets are investigated with cross analysis of demographic sub-groups to understand what is driving results differences and whether there is a consistent pattern.
-Where cons6stent patterns are detected by sub-group, online sample structures are designed to control for those demographics that have the most bearing on key metrics outcomes, using fieldwork quota and/or post field data weighting.
+Where consistent patterns are detected by sub-group, online sample structures are designed to control for those demographics that have the most bearing on key metrics outcomes, using fieldwork quota and/or post field data weighting.

+BEST PRACTICES FOR TRANSITIONING FROM OFFLINE TO ONLINE

+Anticipate change

-BEST PRACTICES FOR TRANSITIONING FROM OFFLINE TO ONLINE Anticipate change Methodology choice has a bearing on research findings, driven by differences in population and survey presentation.
+Methodology choice has a bearing on research findings, driven by differences in population and survey presentation.
 The raw numbers generated by the same survey run offline and online are likely to be substantially different.
-The results though different, can be highly correlated, and in these situations the differences do not disrupt business management, the decisions taken following the research program results are similar.
+The results, though different, can be highly correlated, and in these situations the differences do not disrupt business management, the decisions taken following the research program results are similar.